Rocky River High School – Home of the Ravens!

 Rocky River High School serves students living in east Charlotte.
 A very small percentage of students reside in the Mint Hill, NC community.
 As a result, most of the students that attend Rocky River are bused from their east Charlotte neighborhood to the school.
 Additionally, there are no after school buses and the Charlotte Area Transit buses do not service the town of Mint Hill.

-- Every student will have a right to a quality education.
+- Every student will have the right to quality education.

-- Faculty and staff will have shared responsibility in achievement of school-wide goals.
+- Faculty and staff will have shared responsibility in the achievement of school-wide goals.

 - All students will be treated with mutual respect and dignity.

 - Our school will foster a learning environment that is conducive to academic and personal success.